aspnet/JitBench/README.md

 MusicStore is a good sample of what a typical but *small* customer app would look like for a browser-based LOB app or public website.
 Notably it uses auth, logging, databases, ORM, caching, and dynamic view content.
 It's a good representation of the concerns a typical production app needs to address.

 We've modified the app to start up the server and perform a single HTTP request with timing information.
 Then it will perform 100 requests (single threaded) and print some statistics.
 We feel like this is a good benchmark for both server cold start and local development cold start, and is suitable for iterating on quickly due to the ease of running.

+### About AllReady

+"allReady is an open-source solution focused on increasing awareness, efficiency and impact of preparedness campaigns as they are delivered by humanitarian and disaster response organizations in local communities. http://www.htbox.org/projects/allready"

+It's a real-world web app which uses some of the most popular libraries like `MediatR`, `Autofac`, `Hangfire`, `EntityFrameworkCore`, `Newtonsoft.Json` and `WindowsAzure.Storage`.
+The benchmark does exactly the same job the MusicStore benchmark does.
+Our goal is to have a real-world web application scenario to optimize and test the performance for real workloads.

 ## Explanation (what does this do?)